nandiniranjansinha/sephora-beauty-analytics/README.md

 ## 🔗 Connection to DermIQ

 While this dashboard covers Sephora's full catalog, the Skincare Deep Dive page was built specifically as a data validation layer for DermIQ — a personal AI-powered skincare ingredient analyzer.
-Key findings from that page:
+Key findings relevant to DermIQ:

 * Moisturizers and Treatments are most stocked → highest ingredient complexity → strongest use case for DermIQ
 * Combination skin dominates reviews → DermIQ's personalization layer is most relevant here